 Foreword Mark Solms

-- The evolutionary roots of Neuropsychoanalysis: the instinct in Darwin and Freud
+2 The evolutionary roots of Neuropsychoanalysis: the Instinct in Darwin and Freud

-- "What’s left of sex".
-A critical re-reading of psychosexuality in the light of neurobiological research and affective neuroscience
+4 ‘What’s left of sex’: a critical review of psychosexuality in the light of neurobiological research and affective neuroscience

-- The usefulness of the psychoendophenotypic approach in diagnosis and treatment from a neuropsicoanalytic perspective
+7 The usefulness of the endo-psycho-phenotypic approach in diagnosis and treatment from a neuropsychoanalytic perspective

-- The experience of pleasure: a neuropsychoanalytic perspective.
+8 The experience of pleasure: a neuropsychoanalytic perspective

-- Motivational systems in development age: a neuropsychoanalytic perspective in attention and learning disorders
+10 Motivational systems in child development: a neuropsychoanalytic perspective on disorders of attention and learning

-- The motivational trigger and the affective function in the infantile dream
+11 The motivational trigger and the affective function in infantile dream

 Teodosio Giacolini, Psychologist, Clinical Supervisor and Docent in psychodynamic psychotherapy in Postgraduate School in Child and Adolescent Neuropsychiatry, Department of Neuroscience and Mental Health, Policlinico Umberto I-Sapienza University Hospital of Rome.
 Full member of Italian Psychoanalytical Society (SPI) and International Psychoanalytical Association (IPA).
 Member and Coordinator (together C.P.) of the regional group of The International Neuropsychoanalysis Association (NPSA).
 Author of books and papers in national and international journals.

-Cristiana Pirrongelli, MD, Psychyatrist specialized in both basic and clinical research, author of national and international publications.
-She is full member of Italian Psychoanalytic Association (SPI) and International Psychoanalytic Association (IPA).
-Since 2014 she has been teaching Ethics in Psychoanalysis, and is part of the Deontological Board of SPI.
+Cristiana Pirrongelli, MD, Psychiatrist specialized in both basic and clinical research, author of national and international publications.
+She is a full member of Italian Psychoanalytic Association (SPI) and International Psychoanalytic Association (IPA).
+Since 2014, she has been teaching Ethics in Psychoanalysis and is part of the Deontological Board of SPI.
 Member and Coordinator (with T.G.) of the regional group of The International Neuropsychoanalysis Association (NPSA).
 Editor of SPIWEB (National Website of the Italian Psychoanalytic Association), Research and Neuroscience section.